relaycoder/relaycode/docs/FEATURES-ROADMAP.md

     2.  **Targeted `undo`:** Allow `undo` to take a transaction UUID or the number from the interactive log (`relay undo <uuid>` or `relay undo 3`).
     3.  **`redo` Command:** Since the `undo` command cleverly moves the undone transaction to a `undone/` directory, you can easily implement a `redo` command.
 It would find the latest file in `undone/`, move it back to the main state directory, and re-apply the snapshot from *before* that transaction (which is stored in its `snapshot` property).

 #### Partial Patch Application
-Problem: Sometimes an LLM response contains multiple, independent changes in different files.
-One change might be good, while another has a bug.
-Currently, it's all-or-nothing.
-Proposal: In manual approval mode, allow the user to select which file operations from a patch to apply.
-When approval is requested, list each file operation with a checkbox (using a library like inquirer).
-The user can select the operations they want.
-The transaction is then processed with only the approved operations, and the state file is saved accordingly.

-#### Partial Patch Application
 *   **Problem:** Sometimes an LLM response contains multiple, independent changes in different files.
 One change might be good, while another has a bug.
 Currently, it's all-or-nothing.